Skip to main content

 A photo of Lisa Light

-Lisa Light serves as our Director of Student Services and an Adjunct Professor for Legal Research and Writing.
+Lisa Light serves as an Instructor for Legal Research and Writing.
 She is a 2012 Ohio Northern University graduate majoring in Sports Management.
 Lisa then returned home and obtained her JD from the University of Akron School of Law.
 Prior to joining ONU Law, Lisa was working as an assistant prosecutor with Montgomery County in the appellate division.
 While there, she wrote numerous appellate briefs and argued numerous cases in the Second District Court of Appeals.
 Lisa also filed memoranda with the Ohio Supreme Court.
 Prior to her experience with the prosecutor’s office, Lisa practiced domestic relations and probate law with a firm in Columbus.
 Lisa is excited to return to Ohio Northern University and looks forward to making an impact with ONU Law.

 Light's Profile